 This is for candidates who have limited time.

 Such candidates should first focus on pre with current affairs.

-You need to confirm the Syllabus from the trusted sources, because without syllabus your preparation could be become worthless.
+You need to confirm the Syllabus from trusted sources because without a syllabus your preparation could become worthless.

-There are many trusted sources from which you can fetch the ideas about the Syllabus.
+There are many trusted sources from which you can fetch ideas about the Syllabus.

-As I mentioned earlier in this article, it’s not too difficult to prepare for UPSC, but yes, it needs several cares and strategies to get succeed.
+As I mentioned earlier in this article, it’s not too difficult to prepare for UPSC, but yes, it needs several care and strategies to get succeed.

-There is not any blueprint to prepare for UPSC which you follow and crack, but yes, there are certain strategies, steps and check points which will boost you.
+There is not any blueprint to prepare for UPSC which you follow and crack, but yes, there are certain strategies, steps, and checkpoints that will boost you.

 Start collecting great books for every subject.

 Students of Hindi medium can collect books in Hindi.
 NCERT books from class 6th to 12th are considered holy books for the preparation of examinations for civil services.